 Seriously, this is so good.
 Not so pretty, but soooooooo good.
 I never thought a potato custard would have this effect on me.
 But then again what would you expect from a Potato Ho.

-2 teaspoons fresh ginger, finely minced or use microplane grater
+- 2 teaspoons fresh ginger, finely minced or use a microplane grater